Please provide our office with the documents listed below to complete your application:

 All fees are due in full on the first day of class.
 Students will receive an itemized bill each semester.
-Tuition and other fees must be paid in full before students enter class.
+Tuition and other fees must be paid in full or a payment plan arranged before students enter class.

 Fees may be paid with VISA credit cards.
 The minimum charge on credit cards is $20.00.
 Fees paid with a check cannot be refunded until after 10 days.

 Eligible fees may be deferred.
 Nonexempt, non-fee waived students in adult programs may have fees deferred:

 1. When financial aid from a federal or state assistance program is delayed in transmissions to a student through circumstances beyond the control of the student, not including failure to make timely applications for such aid.

 2. When a veteran or other student eligible for benefits under Chapters 32, 34, or 35, Title 38, U.S. Code is delayed in the receipt of benefits for payment of tuition fees.
 The student must request the deferment.

 3. When the district has written authorization for payment or charges for fees, books, and supplies from an approved business, industry, governmental unit, nonprofit organization, or civic organization.

 4. When fees are delayed because of a district-adopted installment payment schedule based on a criterion of need.